Fiona-T/world-happiness-data/README.md

 ---
 ### User stories
 *Note:* there is no login or registered users for this application, so each user story is from the point of view of a visiting user using the application.
-1. As a visiting user, I want to understand the dataset that the application uses so that I decide if I want to use this data and therefore use this application
-2. As a visiting user, I want to see what data the application allows me to look up and what data will be provided to me, so that I can decide how to use the application and plan what information I need from the application
+1. As a visiting user, I want to understand what data I can access from the application so that I know what information I can get from it
-3. As a visiting user, I want to be able to choose a country so that I can view the data related to that country
+2. As a visiting user, I want to be able to choose a country so that I can view the data related to that country
+3. As a visiting user, I want to see the happiness score for a particular year (from those available) for my selected country
 4. As a visiting user, I want to be able to see the happiness score over time for a particular country, so that I can see the scores and trends over time for that country
 5. As a visiting user, I want to be able to see a graph of the happiness score over time for a particular country so that I can visualise the data more easily
+6. As a visiting user, I want to be able to see the maximum, minimum, average and median happiness score for my selected country.
+7. As a visting user, I want to be able to select one option at a time from: maximum, minimum, average and median happiness score for my selected country

 ### Design
 *Note:* Since the application runs in the terminal, there is no design of the user interface.